 Effective July 23, 2007, the Osceola County Sheriff’s Office no longer serves out of state process.
-Private process servers may obtain service of this type of operation.
+Private process servers may be able to assist with this type of operation.
 For a complete listing of process servers, call Judicial Services at (407)742-6500 or go straight to the Special Process Services section of our website.

-We require a MINIMUM of Ten (10) working days to process and serve your papers.
+We require a MINIMUM of Ten (10) working days to process and serve papers.

 Florida Statutes require the party requesting service to provide the Sheriff with the best-known address where service may be made.
 Unacceptable addresses include:

-The statute (F.S.S.
-30.031 (3)) also directs the requesting party to provide the Sheriff with an Original or Certified Copy of the process and sufficient copies to be served on the parties receiving the process.
+Statute (F.S.S.
+30.031 (3)) directs the requesting party to provide the Sheriff with an Original or Certified Copy of the process and sufficient copies to be served on the parties receiving the process.